okcjs/okcjs_website/source/_posts/2012-10-15-october-meeting-mootools-prototype.markdown

 "I love Javascript.
 Its so bad !"

+{% img "float-left" /images/misc/its_so_bad.jpg 175 Javascript makes me feel like this. %}

 You know why?
 There is a lot of choices and a lot of variety.
 There are a lot of tested, mature and useful frameworks and patterns available to a developer.
 Each one offers insight and techniques to help him/her solve real problems and achieve real goals.
 Javascript is totally bad.
 That means "good bad", not, you know.... bad, bad.

 One such framework is Mootools.
 Mootols (My Object-Oriented Tools) is a compact, modular Object-oriented js framework designed for intermediate to advanced javascript developers.
 Mootools is battle worn, tried and true.
 Its been powering sites for as long a jQuery, and has a strong userbase.
 The framework is extensible and modular, follows dry principles and allows for rich DOM interaction.
 If you've never taken Mootols for a test drive before, now is a chance to see what it can offer.